 I keep them here so that I can quickly copy the ones I need into the new designs I’m working on.
 I’m going to show you how to create Shared Styles and Symbols for reuse.

 Shared Styles are the stylings you can reuse over again.
-Take a look at the active/focused input below.
-It’s made up of three components, the label text, the input text and the input box.
+For example, the active/focused input is made up of three components, the label text, the input text and the input box.

 The rectangle has a specific style, it has a white background, a single pixel blue border and light blue inner shadow.
 That’s something that is reusable if you are working on multiple inputs.